1926 Polish presidential elections: 31 May

 There were two candidates: Piłsudski and supported by the National Democracy, Christian Democracy and Piast Adolf Bniński, Voivode of Poznań.
 Several other politicians were mentioned to run, most notably ousted President Wojciechowski, Sejm Marshal and now Acting President Maciej Rataj (Polish People's Party "Piast") and Senate Marshal Wojciech Trąmpczyński (National Democracy), but they declined to run.

-Piłsudski was endorsed by left-wing groups and Biński was endorsed by national democracy.
+Piłsudski was endorsed by left-wing groups and Biński was endorsed by National Democracy.

 Piłsudski defeated Biński in a single round:

+However, following his election, Piłsudski refused to accept the presidency.

 1 June

-Piłsudski, now President-elect, declined to take office due to minor powers vested by the constitution.
-He proposed the candidacy of politically unknown Ignacy Mościcki, a well known chemist.
-Due to Mościcki's lack of experience and his devotion to Piłsudski, this move assured loyalty of the next President to the de facto leader.
+Pro-Piłsudskiite candidate selection

+Following Piłsudski's refusal to accept the mantle of the presidency, four candidates were considered to replace him: Artur Śliwiński, Zdzisław Lubomirski, Ignacy Mościcki and Marian Zdziechowski. Śliwiński was a former Prime Minister, who failed to form a government with confidence of the Sejm, by 1926 he had become the director of the City Theater in Warsaw.
+Lubomirski and Zdziechowski, the most serious rivals to Mościcki, belonged to the "old conservative" movement.
+Lubomirski was a former Mayor of Warsaw and leader of the Regency Council in the Regency Kingdom of Poland, while Zdziechowski was a famous professor and political thinker.
+The possibility of their candidacies was eclipsed by Mościcki due to the initiative of incumbent Prime Minister Kazimierz Bartel.
+Mościcki was rather inexperienced in politics, as he was primarily a professional chemist.
+His political experience was limited to being a rank and file member in the illegal Polish socialist movement during the 19th century in the Russian partition, so he was assumed to be mostly a loyalist to Piłsudski.

+Election

-The Polish Socialist Party, who had previously supported Piłsudski, filed their candidate:- Sejm Caucus Chair Zygmunt Marek, a man who had officially nominated Piłsudski a day earlier.
+The Polish Socialist Party, who had previously supported Piłsudski, filed their candidate - Sejm Caucus Chair Zygmunt Marek, a man who had officially nominated Piłsudski a day earlier.
 Bniński ran again.